Swifts 100 Club Draw - March Result

 Life Members: Ian Sword, Sylvia McDonald

-Team Manager : Craig Gregg
+Team Manager : James Keller

 PLEASE NOTE NO DOGS ARE ALLOWED IN THE GROUND